VITA-BORG/twitter-webapp/README.md

 # F3Ytwitter
-This is a basic web app which interacts with the F3Y database
+This is a basic web app which interacts with the F3Y database, scraping users and their twitter networks

+## Future Goals
+- User Authentication
+- Better styling
+- In depth manual error handling through web interface

 ## Requirements
 This application has a few requirements.
 This project uses Go 1.18.